jsx-eslint/eslint-plugin-react/docs/rules/jsx-newline.md

+# react/jsx-newline

-# Require or prevent a new line after jsx elements and expressions (`react/jsx-newline`)
+📝 Require or prevent a new line after jsx elements and expressions.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).